 British Values

 The Department for Education has introduced a statutory duty for schools to promote British Values more actively from September 2014, and to ensure they are taught in schools.
-Our duty as an educational establishment is not only to support students in gaining the skills required to pass examinations, but also to develop them into well-rounded students who have the skills to continue with further study and then into the world of work.
-We believe that it is our duty to help our students develop their own beliefs based on making sound moral judgements, based on exposure to different viewpoints, religions and cultures to prepare them for life in a modern Britain.
+Our duty as an educational establishment is not only to support pupils in gaining the skills required to pass examinations, but also to develop them into well-rounded pupils who have the skills to continue with further study and then into the world of work.
+We believe that it is our duty to help our pupils develop their own beliefs based on making sound moral judgements, based on exposure to different viewpoints, religions and cultures to prepare them for life in a modern Britain.

 Moor End Academy is committed to serving its community.
 It recognises the multi-cultural, multi-faith and ever changing nature of the United Kingdom.
 It also understands the vital role it has in safeguarding that groups or individuals within the Academy are not subjected to intimidation or radicalisation by those wishing to unjustifiably, or illegally, influence them.